jon-harper/OmniBox/docs/tour.md

 <div markdown class="jh-grid-container jh-grid-2">
 <div markdown class="jh-grid-para">
-The CPU tray is an optional mount for a Raspberry Pi or other SoC.
+The CPU tray is an optional mount for a Raspberry Pi or other SBC.
 There are two bays for CPU trays; one is on each side of the case.

 An unused bay is replaced by a [:material-directions: Side Panel](#side-panels).
 A short lower bay tray can also be installed in an unused CPU bay.

 [:material-git: CPU][git_cpu]{ .md-button }

-[:octicons-checklist-24: Supported SoC CPUs][cpu]{ .md-button }
+[:octicons-checklist-24: Supported SBCs][cpu]{ .md-button }
 </div>
 <div markdown class="jh-grid-img">
 [![cpu tray][img_cpu]][img_cpu]